joemoose/dungeoneers.d20/docs/equipment.md

 Each constraint must be placed in an **inventory slot**.
 You can have multiple copies of the same constraint.

-If you are forced to add a constraint to your inventory but have no free space, you must remove an item from it.
+You must remove an item if you are forced to add a constraint to your inventory but have no free space.

 Some constraints have additional adverse effects besides taking up inventory slots.
 These effects apply as long as the constraint remains in your inventory.